large-scale-gxe-methods/GEM/README.md

 Beta_G           - The coefficient estimate for the genetic main effect.
 Beta_G-C         - The coefficient estimate for any interaction covariate terms.
 Var_Beta_G       - The variance associated with the genetic main effect.
-Var_Beta_G-C     - The variance associated with any interaction covariate term.
+Var_Beta_G-C     - The variance associated with any interaction covariate terms.
 Cov_Beta_G-*_G-* - The set of covariance terms (genetic main effect, GxE, and any interaction covariate term) defining the full covariance matrix.
 ```